 Delivery drivers and visitors' induction may be limited to emergency arrangements, PPE requirements, Site rules/hazards etc.

-Site inductions must be refreshed at regular intervals and when hazards change significantly.
+Site inductions must be refreshed at regular intervals, e.g. when hazards change significantly or as a minimum on an annual basis

 2.10 INCIDENTS/EMERGENCIES